Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Select your Connection type.

 Use the Auth type drop-down menu to select your authentication method.
-Supported options are Basic, API token, OAuth 2.0, and Personal access token.
+Supported options include Basic, API token, OAuth 2.0, and Personal access token.

 Provide your Host name.
 For example, if your Jira URL is https://acme.atlassian.net